MatthewEadie/MFAE_prostate/README.md

 # 2.0 Python script notes
 This project is broken down into three scrips.
-The frist will proccess the original images and output the stacked training/testing datasets to be used by the model in training and testing respectively.
-The other two contrain the code to train and test the MF-UNet model respectively.
+The frist proccesses the original images and outputs the stacked training, validation and testing datasets to be used by the model in training and testing.
+The other two contain the code to train and test the MF-UNet model respectively.
 Each code is broek down into sections below.

 ## 2.1 Preprocessing_Dataset.py
 The preprocessing python script is split into three sections.